This chapter is adapted from Business Communication for Success.

 - Where can I get reliable information to verify it?

-It is often useful to do —that is, look up the fact in a different source from the one where you first got it.
+It is often useful to do independent verification—that is, look up the fact in a different source from the one where you first got it.
 For example, perhaps a colleague gave you a list of closing averages for the Dow Jones Industrial on certain dates.
 You still have the list, so you can make sure your document agrees with the numbers your colleague provided.
 But what if your colleague made a mistake?
 The Web sites of the Wall Street Journal and other major newspapers list closings for “the Dow,” so it is reasonably easy for you to look up the numbers and verify them independently.

 Always spell a person’s name correctly.